mobrun/a1-gregforbes/A1_GregForbes_MEB Comments.md

 •	Summer – 6, 7, 8
 •	Fall – 9, 10, 11

+I didn't really see the change in electricity use by month as that significant.
+In response to your hypothesis, I would attribute the increase in gas for months 1-3 and 11-12 to the use of heating due to the drop in temperature.
+I didn't think to try to define seasonal boundaries based on trends in energy consumption that's really interesting and a good idea.

 #### Q6: Explain your choice of formula for "avgkbtu".